Gya7329/tipCalculator/README.md

 The following **required** functionality is complete:

-* [X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [X] User can enter a bill amount, enter tip percentage, and see the tip and total values per person.